138.6 mm/50 (5.46") Model 1929

 The success of the 138.6 mm/40 (5.46") Model 1927 led to the development of these more powerful weapons.
 For the first time, power elevation and training were provided to destroyer gun mounts, which arguably made them France's best destroyer guns of World War II.
 Unfortunately, the lack of a high elevation capability made them useless against aircraft.
 They were also fragile and complicated weapons, conditions which made it difficult for them to achieve their official rate of fire.
-RPC was fitted, but this was not a success and the equipment was gradually removed during their service lives.
+RPC was fitted to the Le Fantasque class, but this was not a success and the equipment was gradually removed during their service lives.
 The ammunition hoists were to a new design based upon those used for the 152 mm guns on the light cruisers but were prone to jamming.
-Some of these faults were corrected just before and just after the start of the war but the French surrender greatly slowed progress and the scuttling of many of these ships in 1942 ended further work.
+Some of these faults were corrected just before and just after the start of the war but the French surrender in 1940 greatly slowed progress and the scuttling of many of these ships in 1942 ended further work.

 The main difference between Model 1929 and Model 1934 was in the design of the breech mechanism and in the mounting arrangements.
 The Model 1929 was designed for single mountings while the Model 1934 was designed for twin mountings.
 The twin mounting had an extensive shield which offered obvious operational advantages over the half-shield mountings used on all previous French destroyers.